-Interestingly, no sodium hydroxide is left in the final soap as a large excess of oil/ fat is used to prevent the soap from becoming too alkaline, which could irritate your skin.
+Interestingly, no caustic soda (sodium hydroxide) is left in the final soap as a large excess of oil/ fat is used to prevent the soap from becoming too alkaline, which could irritate your skin.

-It’s also not just sodium hydroxide that is used for soap.
-Potassium hydroxide, another key chlor-alkali chemical, is often used to make liquid soaps.
+It’s also not just caustic soda (sodium hydroxide) that is used for soap.
+Caustic potash (potassium hydroxide), another key chlor-alkali chemical, is often used to make liquid soaps.

 Another useful material also forms, glycerin, which is used by doctors to treat certain skin conditions.